Monsanto profit beats view, corn seed sales jump

 It forecast full-year 2012 EPS on a net basis from $3.73 to $3.78.
 The company said 2013 should see mid-teens earnings growth over that base.

-(Reporting by Carey Gillam in Kansas City; editing by Jeffrey Benkoe, Sofina Mirza-Reid and M.D.
-Golan)
+(Reporting by Carey Gillam in Kansas City; editing by Jeffrey Benkoe and Sofina Mirza-Reid)